 You can get our full PixInsight workflow "follow along" HERE.

 Single shot of Rho Ophiuchi, 1 minute of exposure

 The Milky Way now appears obvious when stacking several frames together.
 Below is what we got out of PixInsight when stacking 40 frames of one minute each together, for a total of 40 minutes only!
 The dark, cloudy "tails" that come out of the Rho Ophiuchi cloud complex can now also be seen pretty easily.

 All 40 single shots stacked together - 40 minutes total

 Our Full Review of the Omegon MiniTrack LX2

 In order to take 60-second long exposures with our 50mm lens, we had no choice but to use a device to track the sky.
 We could have used our trusty Atlas EQ-G motorized mount, but why carry such a bulky piece of equipment when we could use a small and lightweight star tracker?

 You can find our full video review of this fantastic tracker below, or check out our written review by clicking HERE.

 Rho Ophiuchi is a great target to photograph on a night when you don't want to bring your telescope out.
-This is a beautiful object for DSLR camera users, and you can get some great results with just 40 minutes of total exposure!
+This is a beautiful object for DSLR camera users, and you can get some acceptable results with just 40 minutes of total exposure!
 Adding more will of course make the nearby Milky Way band brighter and more defined.
 You will also see more gas around Rho Ophiuchi itself.

 If you are able to spend several hours imaging Rho Ophiuchi, you should notice lots of faint gases and beautiful colors popping out in your final result.
-A dark sky far from light pollution is of course ideal for this wide target, and will help tremendously in reducing noise.
+A dark sky far from light pollution is of course ideal for this wide target and will help tremendously in reducing noise.